zhued/zhued.github.io/_posts/blog/2015-02-09-Honest_Attraction.md

 Let's say I have an urge to meet this pretty girl in class.
 I analyze and think of what kind of guys that she could be into *because I don't want to be rejected.*  I approach pretending to be her dream guy and spew out some arrogant pickup line.
 Whether she likes me or not, **she doesn't know who I am.**

 Another approach.
 Let's say there are tryouts for an improv group in town.
-I'm afraid to make a scene and have people dislike me, so I'm quite and boring the entire time, when really I'm very outgoing and perfect for the group.
+I'm afraid to make a scene and have people dislike me, so I'm quiet and boring the entire time, when really I'm very outgoing and perfect for the group.
 After the tryout, **they don't know who I am.**

 The intentions in both scenarios is to find some sort of acceptance from random people, not to polarize them.